 Solving real-world problems using symbolic planning often requires a simplified formulation of the original problem, since certain subproblems cannot be represented at all or only in a way leading to inefficiency.
 For example, manipulation planning may appear as a subproblem in a robotic planning context or a packing problem can be part of a logistics task.
 In this paper we propose an extension of PDDL for specifying semantic attachments.
-This allows the evaluation of grounded predicates, the change of fluents and the calculation of durations by externally specified functions.
-Furthermore, we describe a general schema of integrating semantic attachments into forward-chaining planning systems and report on our experience of adding this extension to the planner Temporal Fast Downward.
+This allows the evaluation of grounded predicates as well as the change of fluents by externally specified functions.
+Furthermore, we describe a general schema of integrating semantic attachments into a forward-chaining planner and report on our experience of adding this extension to the planners FF and Temporal Fast Downward.
 Finally, we present some preliminary experiments using semantic attachments.